© NeilsonJournals Publishing All Rights Reserved

 Washburn University School of Business, USA

-examines the shortcomings of two common assessments and proposes an alternative assessment tool
+This paper examines the shortcomings of two common assessments and proposes an alternative assessment tool using a

-face in their careers, coupled with using variants to assess the reliability of their ethical judgement
+business students may face in their careers, coupled with using variants to assess the reliability of their ethical

 Keywords: assessing ethics, vignettes, business teaching, business ethics